 - Aisle wheelchairs.
 Flight attendants use onboard wheelchairs to transport passengers to and from lavatories and to transport passengers to and from their seats as they board or exit the aircraft.
 Flight attendants assist passengers as they transfer between their seat and the wheelchair, but they will not generally lift or carry passengers.
 Any airplane that has a wheelchair accessible lavatory must make onboard wheelchairs available.
 Any airplane that seats more than 60 passengers must make an onboard wheelchair available to a disabled passenger who requests one, regardless of the availability of wheelchair accessible lavatories.

 - Accessible lavatories.
 Wide-body aircraft (those with two aisles) delivered or refurbished after 1992 must have at least one wheelchair accessible lavatory.
 Some larger single-aisle aircraft (such as the Airbus A320 and some Boeing 737s) also have wheelchair accessible lavatories.
 The lavatories in smaller and older aircraft do not always provide wheelchair accessibility, but they typically have handrails for the benefit of disabled passengers.
 Flight attendants will assist passengers as they move between their seats and the lavatory but will not provide assistance within the lavatory.
+There is no federal requirement as of March 1, 2022 that lavatories on single-aisle aircraft be accessible to passengers with a disability.
+The good news: there is a proposed DOT rule to improve accessibility to lavatories on single aisle aircraft for travelers with disabilities; for future information on the proposed rule, read our write-up here.

 - Cabin wheelchair storage.
 Every new aircraft delivered to an airline or refurbished after 1992 must be equipped to store one collapsible manual wheelchair in the passenger cabin.
 That requirement applies only to airplanes that seat at least 100 passengers, although some smaller airplanes can also store a collapsible wheelchair in the cabin.
 The storage space is usually available on a first-come, first-served basis, so passengers who want to transport their manual wheelchairs conveniently should make the request for cabin storage as early as possible.

 Airlines will usually accommodate service animals in the cabin if they can be transported without blocking an aisle or emergency exit.
 You should give the airline advance notice of your request.
 If you are traveling with an emotional support animal, you will need to provide advance documentation of the animal’s certification for that purpose.
+Service animal rules were revised in 2020 and are discussed in our companion article here.

 Assistance from flight attendants